GEORGIA DYMOCK

-I am a London-based painter, and my practice navigates the shifting boundaries between the digital and the physical.
-I hold a BSc in Anthropology from UCL and an MFA in Painting from the Slade School of Fine Art (2023), where I graduated with distinction.
+I hold a BSc in Anthropology from UCL and an MFA in Painting from the Slade School of Fine Art (2023), graduating with distinction.

 In 2025, I was awarded the ACS Studio Prize, and in 2024, I was selected for New Contemporaries and shortlisted for the Ingram Prize.
 My work has been shown internationally in London, New York, Miami, Mexico City, and Basel.
 My paintings are held in private collections as well as by the Museum Inima de Paula in Brazil.